simul/Teleport/README.md

 ## Building the Android Vulkan OpenXR Client with Visual Studio

 1. Build the PC client as above.
+The Android client requires the PC client artifacts to build.
 2. Use Android Studio to install the appropriate NDK (see release.properties).
 3. Install the appropriate JDK from [Java Archive](https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html) (see release.properties) and set JAVA_HOME
 4. Install the current stable [AGDE](https://developer.android.com/games/agde#downloads)
+5. In WSL, build ktx from build_pc_client/ktx, into build_android_vs/ktx with https://github.com/KhronosGroup/KTX-Software/blob/main/BUILDING.md#android
-5. Open the sln in build_android_vs in Visual Studio.
+6. Open the sln in build_android_vs in Visual Studio.
-6. Go to Tools -> Settings -> Cross Platform -> C++ -> Android
+7. Go to Tools -> Settings -> Cross Platform -> C++ -> Android
-7. Build and run.
+8. Build and run.

 ## Building UE4 plugin